Schmitzis/debian/README.md

 # Playbook

-Configuration and maintenance of a host running Debian 11.
+Configuration and maintenance of a host running Debian 11.\
+Optinally updates from Buster or Ubuntu 20.04 to Bullseye.

 ## Example usage